GW-JAX-Team/jim/README.md

 # Attribution

-If you used Jim in your research, we would really appreciate it if you could cite the accompanying paper:
+If you use Jim in your research, please cite the accompanying paper:

 ```
 @article{Wong:2023lgb,